Approach

 Strategic advisory and support

-- Workshops to identify key human rights risks and first steps to action
+• Workshops to identify key human rights risks and pragmatic steps to action

 Implementing human rights due diligence

-- Gap analyses, e.g. against the German Supply Chain Due Diligence Act, the UN Guiding Principles on Business and Human Rights or the Corporate Human Rights Benchmark
+• Gap analyses, e.g. against the German Supply Chain Due Diligence Act, the EU Corporate Sustainability Due Diligence Directive (CSDDD), the UN Guiding Principles on Business and Human Rights or the Corporate Human Rights Benchmark

 Expert input, speaking engagements and moderation